ArentasMeinorius/FoodWaste/3aprasas.md

    \end{center}
 \end{titlepage}

 # Summary {.unlisted .unnumbered}
 &nbsp;&nbsp;&nbsp;&nbsp;The primary objective of the second laboratory assignment is to design the system and required changes.
 While in the first laboratory work we analysed business and all its processes, this time the attention on existing system and the changes. \

 **The main tasks of this iteration:** \
-   1. Class diagram. \
+   1. Class diagram \
-   2. Use cases. \
+   2. Use cases \
-   3. Sketches. \
+   3. Sketches \
+   4. Planning of workflow \
+   5. Impact analysis
 \clearpage
 \tableofcontents
 \clearpage